 Traditional Penan society is nomadic and survives by hunting and gathering.
 Only a handful of such societies remain on earth.
 The nomadic hunting-gathering lifestyle represents the original human condition, and was the way our own ancestors lived for millions of years.

-The Penan, like other nomadic hunter-gatherers, enjoy an egalitarian society.
+The Penans, like other nomadic hunter-gatherers, enjoy an egalitarian society.
 There are no social classes or hierarchies.
 There is no wealth or poverty, and all food is shared.
 Each band has a headman who acts as a spokesperson but wields no power.
 Although certain tasks are reserved for men and others for women, there is no obvious sexual inequality, and neither sex exercises coercion over the other.
 Both men and women are gentle and soft-spoken.
 Outsiders who observe them are invariably struck by the complete absence of violence among the Penan.

 More on Penan society

-The nomadic Penan practice neither agriculture nor animal husbandry.
+The nomadic Penans practice neither agriculture nor animal husbandry.
 Although they keep pets, there is a strict taboo against eating any domesticated animal.
 Thus all of their dietary protein comes from hunting and fishing.

-The Penan hunt and eat a wide variety of forest animals, including birds, squirrels, monkeys, lizards, and barking deer.
+The Penans hunt and eat a wide variety of forest animals, including birds, squirrels, monkeys, lizards, and barking deer.
 But the most prized game animal is the bearded pig.
 Sometimes weighing more than a hundred kilos, one of these animals can supply enough meat to feed a nomadic group for several days.